calinux-py/Flipper/README.md

 ## 📜 Introduction

-Flipper is a collection of utility scripts designed to automate various tasks on Windows operating systems.
-Each script is written in Ducky Script and serves a specific purpose.
+Flipper is a collection of Ducky scripts tailored for automating a myriad of tasks on Windows operating systems.
+Each script has a distinct function and purpose.
+Some scripts utilize `Invoke-RestMethod` (irm) to fetch raw PowerShell scripts directly from GitHub.
+Others employ Memory Execution techniques, allowing for direct execution without downloading a physical file—instead, they run based on a string within a PowerShell script.
+Additionally, certain scripts are encoded in base64 for enhanced functionality or security.

 ---